microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     az account set --subscription "xxxx-xxxx-xxxx-xxxx"
     ```

-1. Generate an [SSH key pair](https://docs.microsoft.com/azure/virtual-machines/linux/ssh-from-windows#overview-of-ssh-and-keys) if you don't already have one.

-    ```shell
-    ssh-keygen -t rsa -b 2048
-    ```

-    - If prompted for a file name, leave the entry blank, and press enter.
-    - If prompted for a passphrase, leave the entry blank, and press enter.

-    Once complete, you'll find two SSH key files in the following directory: `%USERPROFILE%\.ssh`.
-Right-click on the `id_rsa.pub` file and open with a text editor.
-Copy the entire contents of the file which is the public key.
-You'll need it to configure the parameter file in an upcoming step.

 1. In the accompanying source code, modify the `Resources/Infrastructure/bicep/env/main.parameters.json` file so it contains the proper data for the deployment:

     ```json